apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 Tracing is an important approach for controlling and monitoring the experience of users, it allows us to gather more information about an integration's performance.

 Camel K has been providing support for distributed tracing using OpenTracing since long time.
-At the beginning of 2022, the [CNCF](https://www.cncf.io) announced that there were [archiving the OpenTracing project](https://www.cncf.io/blog/2022/01/31/cncf-archives-the-opentracing-project/) in favor of the [OpenTelemetry project](https://opentelemetry.io/).
+At the beginning of 2022, the [CNCF](https://www.cncf.io) announced that they were [archiving the OpenTracing project](https://www.cncf.io/blog/2022/01/31/cncf-archives-the-opentracing-project/) in favor of the [OpenTelemetry project](https://opentelemetry.io/).
 OpenTelemetry is the latest solution created by merging OpenTracing and OpenCensus.
 As a result, we decided in Camel K 1.12 to introduce the [`telemetry` trait](/camel-k/1.12.x/traits/telemetry.html) based on OpenTelemetry.
-At the same time we decides to deprecate the [`tracing` trait](/camel-k/1.12.x/traits/tracing.html) based on OpenTracing.
+At the same time we decided to deprecate the [`tracing` trait](/camel-k/1.12.x/traits/tracing.html) based on OpenTracing.

-I'll walk you through the configurations needed to support Distributed tracing for your camel integrations in this blog post.
+I'll walk you through the configurations needed to support Distributed tracing for your Camel integrations in this blog post.

 ## Distributed Tracing tools

-OpenTelemetry defines the [OpenTelemetry Protocol (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) that allows any Distributed Tracing tool that provides a OTLP compatible collector API to be used.
-While OpenTelemetry is still CNCF incubating project, its has become an industry-standard and is now natively supported by many Distributed Tracings tools.
+OpenTelemetry defines the [OpenTelemetry Protocol (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) that allows any Distributed Tracing tool that provides an OTLP compatible collector API to be used.
+While OpenTelemetry is still CNCF incubating project, it has become an industry-standard and is now natively supported by many Distributed Tracings tools.

-The `telemetry` trait has been tested on Jaeger (v1.35+), OpenTelemetry Collector and Grafana Tempo to this day.
+The `telemetry` trait has been tested on Jaeger (v1.35+), OpenTelemetry Collector and Grafana Tempo at the time of writing this blog post.

 We will be using Jaeger for this blog post manipulations.